NeikoStream/NeikoStream/README.md

 * 🌍  I'm based in Toulouse
 * ✉️  You can contact me at [nicolas66360@gmail.com](mailto:nicolas66360@gmail.com)
 * 🚀  I'm currently student of [Bachelor in Computer Science specialized in data](https://www.univ-tlse3.fr/but-specialite-informatique)
-* 🌱  I'm currently work on [CraftStat WebSite](https://github.com/NeikoStream/CraftStat),  [PingPong WebSite](https://github.com/NeikoStream/PingPongPoint)
+* 🌱  I'm currently work on private project
 * 💼  I'm currently an internship at [ADD Informatique](https://add.fr)

 ## Public application